Kamal4195/Kamal-Reddy-Donthireddy/README.md

 ## Characteristics of Oriented Programming

-  1.Programs are divided into what are known as objects.
+  1. Programs are divided into what are known as objects.

-  2.Data structures are designed such that they characterize the objects.
+  1. Data structures are designed such that they characterize the objects.

-  3.Data is hidden and cannot be accessed by external functions.
+  1. Data is hidden and cannot be accessed by external functions.

-  4.Objects may communicate with each other through functions.
+  1. Objects may communicate with each other through functions.

-  5.New data and functions can be easily added whenever necessary.
+  1. New data and functions can be easily added whenever necessary.

-  6.Follows bottom-up approach in program design.
+  1. Follows bottom-up approach in program design.

 ## Definition